FB-18-19-PreAP-CS/mygame-uwu/README.md

   - Get the highest score and compete with friends!

 #### :gem:End:
-  - The game ends when the song you have selected is finished.
+  - The game ends when the song is finished.